Relationship Disclosure Document

 Employees may elect to have their personal trading accounts managed by LDIC Inc. or independent of LDIC Inc. In a situation where an employee requests LDIC Inc. to manage his/her portfolio, LDIC processes it in the same manner as a non-employee portfolio.
 Therefore, the employees managed account orders are bundled with regular client orders.
 Investment objective and risk tolerance are taken into consideration to propose a suitable investment model.
 Therefore, LDIC employee having the same investment objective and risk tolerance may be invested in the same model as a non-employee client.
 Managed employee portfolios within the same investment mandates receive the same security opportunities, buy and sell prices and offer the same management fee options as all client portfolios.

-LDIC will make best efforts to ensure an employee portfolio does not receive preferential treatment over a non-employee portfolio.
+LDIC will make best efforts to ensure an employee portfolio does not receive preferential treatment over a non- employee portfolio.
 Preferential treatment refers to receiving a better order fill of a security opportunity, a better price for the same security or a different management fee other than the standard selection available to all LDIC clients.
-In the unlikelihood of an error that negates this assurance, LDIC Inc. will correct the situation immediately at no cost to the employee or the non-employee account.
+In the unlikelihood of an error that negates this assurance, LDIC Inc. will correct the situation immediately at no cost to either the employee or the non-employee account.
 LDIC Inc. treats all employee clients in the same manner as non-employee clients pursuant to LDIC’s written Policies and Procedures to Ensure Fairness in the Allocation of Investment Opportunities among Discretionary Accounts.

 Employees are also allowed to operate investment accounts at other registered firms.
 LDIC has adopted a personal trading policy that applies to all officers, directors and other staff with access to information regarding the managed account.
 These polices are designed to reasonably prevent staff from trading in advance of orders for the portfolios under management or, trading on the basis of their knowledge of portfolios’ trading activities.